 borough’s parks, gardens and green spaces.
 If you are interested in

 improving your health and fitness but don’t know how to get

-offer advice and information on a range of activities and give you
+information on a range of activities and give you information on

 Run & Walk a mile in Mile End Park - Mile

 End park run is free but you must register in advance.
 It is a 5km

 run - it's you against the clock, and takes place every Saturday at

 We are aiming to improve the wildlife value and habitats within

 parks.
 Creating areas for nature not only encourages wildlife, it